16 min read

 /proc is a pseudo-filesystem that is created by the kernel and is an interface to kernel data structures.
 Essentially, this means that user space can get information from the kernel and set properties that are read from the kernel by reading from and writing to these files.

 We’re interested in the /proc filesystem because of its detailed information about all of the running processes.
 When, for example, the ps command is executed, it reads its information from /proc.
-So, creating an unshared pid namespace isn’t simply specifying the option as part of the unshare command; we need to also tell the kernel to create a new /proc filesystem, in which it will write only process information for the new namespace.
+So, when creating an unshared pid namespace, it’s not enough to simply specify the option as part of the unshare command (i.e., unshare --pid); we also need to tell the kernel to create a new /proc filesystem, in which it will write only process information for the new namespace.

 But, wait, there is already a /proc filesystem!
-Won’t a new /proc filesystem interfere with this older one?
+Won’t a new /proc filesystem interfere or conflict with this older one?
 Indeed it would, observant grasshopper.

 What we need is to create another, different view of the filesystem for the new process.
 Perhaps we could install another rootfs within this filesystem, and then change the root of the filesystem to this new rootfs.